SAP-archive/cloud-sample-spaceflight/spaceModel.md

 1. Columbia Crater on Mars

 The last two spaceports are the proposed landing sites for NASA's Mars 2020 mission.

+The data is stored in the file [`spaceports.csv`](./db/src/csv/spaceports.csv), which currently contains 12 entries.

 ---